juicedata/juicefs-csi-driver/README.md

 Before the example, you need to:

-* Get yourself familiar with how to setup Kubernetes and how to [use JuiceFS filesystem](https://github.com/juicedata/juicefs).
+* Get yourself familiar with how to setup Kubernetes and how to [use JuiceFS file system](https://github.com/juicedata/juicefs).
 * Make sure JuiceFS is accessible from Kuberenetes cluster.
-It is recommended to create the filesystem inside the same region as Kubernetes cluster.
+It is recommended to create the file system inside the same region as Kubernetes cluster.
 * Install JuiceFS CSI driver following the [Installation](#installation) steps.

 ### Example links